Paramedics would struggle to get to ill fans

 Safety regulations enshrined in the 'Green Guide' require that the clearway in an existing stadium is not less than 305mm (for new builds it must be 400mm).
 The guide also stipulates that the depth of a seating row must be not less than 660mm (610mm if the seating is benches).

-The top two images on the right show examples of tip-up and fixed seating on row depths of 660mm, showing clearways of 400mm and the minimum permitted width of 305mm respectively.
+The top two images show examples of tip-up and fixed seating on row depths of 660mm, showing clearways of 400mm and the minimum permitted width of 305mm respectively.

 Rail seats create wider clearways